 When the body becomes stressed from an illness or infection, hyperglycemia can occur.
 This is caused by the body releasing counterregulatory hormones and pro inflammatory cytokines that enhance glycogenolysis and gluconeogenesis.

 Steroids come in a variety of forms.
-However, the effect on glucose in the body is similar by reducing glucose effect on certain cells and stimulating gluconeogenesis.
+However, the effect on glucose in the body is similar.
+It reduces glucose uptake by certain cells and stimulates gluconeogenesis.

 In normal individuals the blood glucose range is 80-120mg/dL.
 Clinical manifestations vary with each patient when hyperglycemia occurs.
 It is important to routinely check the blood sugar before each meal, and if the patient has any clinical changes.
 Severely elevated glucose levels can lead to medical emergencies such as diabetic ketoacidosis (DKA) or hyperosmolar hyperglycemic syndrome (HHS).